Can the night-time economy really switch the lights back on for our high streets?

 Director, Urban Strategy.
 Co-author Broken Homes

-Sadek has more than 30 years’ experience in property, specialising in public-private sector partnerships, working with local authorities and investors.
-From 2014 to 2016 she was a full-time specialist adviser to the government on urban regeneration, and continues to work for DLUHC, DIT and DfT on an advisory basis.
-Sadek was founder and chief operating officer of UK Regeneration, which achieved a planning consent for 1,500 homes in a garden settlement in Bedfordshire, in partnership with Homes England.
-She now runs Urban Strategy, a bespoke urban regeneration consultancy.
-Sadek was a member of Grimsey Review team on the future of the high street, reporting in 2013, 2018 and 2020.
+Sadek has more than 35 years’ experience in property, specialising in public-private sector partnerships, working with local authorities and investors.
+A former specialist adviser to government on urban regeneration, she now runs Urban Strategy, an urban regeneration consultancy.
+She was part of the Grimsey Review team on the future of the high street and an honorary Fellow of the Association of Chief Estates Surveyors.
 Sadek is the co-author of Broken Homes, a book on the housing crisis written with former EG editor Peter Bill, which was published in October 2020.
+She is chair of the UK Innovation Corridor, a bottom-up partnership of more than 15 local authorities, six universities and hundreds of innovation and science companies in the London-Stansted-Cambridge sub region.